Interference Effect of Beam Splitter Current in Iron-Pnictide Superconductors: Numerical Results

-Here we discuss how the current varies with distance between the leads when the chemical potential at hole and electron pocket are varied independent of each other.
+Here we discuss how the current varies with distance between the leads (which we denoted as $\delta r$) when the chemical potential at hole and electron pocket are varied independent of each other.
 First we discuss what happens when there is perfect nesting such that $\bf{q}=0$.
 In this case we note that there is no co-existence phase and magnetic order parameter does not exist.
-As a result there is no such entanglement between the hole and electron pocket though the superconducting gap in hole pocket is determined by the electrons at electron pocket and vice-versa according to Eq. \ref{order-del1} and Eq. \ref{order-del2}.
-Throughout this investigation we have taken identical shape of the hole and electron pocket which is circular in our case, for simplicity.
+As a result there is no such entanglement between the hole and electron pocket though the superconducting gap in hole pocket is determined by the electrons at electron pocket through self-consistent equations.
+Throughout this article we have taken identical shape of the hole and electron pocket which is circular in our case, for simplicity.
 In the upper panel of Fig. \ref{muceqmuf} we plotted the current when the nesting vector $|q|$ is zero and in the lower panel we have plotted for a finite nesting vector $\bf{q}$.
 Due to symmetry the beam current does not depend on the nature of doping whether it is electron doped or hole doped.
-The chemical potential $\mu$ in Fig. \ref{muceqmuf} represents either $\mu_c$ or $\mu_f$ when $\mu_f$ and $\mu_c$ is zero respectively.
+The chemical potential $\mu$ in Fig. \ref{muceqmuf} represents $\mu_c$.
+The identical plots are obtained for $-\mu$ which represents electron doping i.e $\mu_f$.
 This is consistent with the symmetry of the system.
 In both the cases, however, the current is non-linear for a given value of $k_f \delta r$.
 For example when $\mu$ is increased from $0.2$ to $0.25$ in the upper panel of Fig. \ref{muceqmuf}, we find an increase in current but further increase in $\mu$ to $0.4$ causes a decrease in current for perfect nesting.
 Similar observation holds for finite nesting as well.
 The main difference between the upper and lower panel of the Fig. \ref{muceqmuf} is that the magnitude of current is decreased by two decimal magnitude for finite $\bf{q}$.
 Noting that a finite $\bf{q}$ represents a co-existence phase having magnetic and superconducting order parameter both, it can be concluded that existence of magnetic order parameter is the main reason behind this decrease of current.
-However the property which is common in both the cases is that current is oscillatory at a given $k_f \delta{r}$ with respect to varying $\mu$.
-The reason of oscillation is that though they behave like two independent copies of BCS system, the superconducting pairing amplitude at hole pocket is determined by the electron pocket and vice versa.
-This interdependence causes the oscillations of density of states~\cite{chubukov2} and hence the beam current behaves in a non-linear way with respect to doping and nesting vector $\bf{q}$.
+To understand how this happens we note the form of $\mathcal{A}_k$ given in Eq. \ref{formA} can be written as $\mathcal{A}_{k,c}+ \mathcal{A}_{f,k}$ where $c,f$ denote the contribution from electron and hole pocket respectively.
+We notice that in pure superconducting phase the current due to hole and elctron pocket is additive and there is no cross terms.
+On the other hand in the presence of magnetic order the magnitude of $\mathcal{A}_{c,k}$ or $\mathcal{A}_{f,k}$ is decreased individually due to normalization factor now spread over both kind of fermions.
+Also in the coexistance phase the cross terms in the expression $\mathcal{A}_k$ does not vanishes, i.e there is quantum entanglement between the hole current and electron current which results in quantum interference effect to set in.
+These two facts make the current decreased in comparision to pure superconducting phase.
+However the property which is common in both the cases (finite and zero nesting) is that current is oscillatory or non-monotonous at a given $k_f \delta{r}$ with respect to varying $\mu$.
+While the reason of oscillations for zero nesting may be attributed to density of states variation with the system parameters, the oscillations at finite nesting comes from quantum interference effect due to entanglement between hole and electron pocket.